 A not-so-brief profile of Domenico Bettinelli, Jr.

 My story begins in Europe where three out of my four grandparents were born.
 My dad's parents were from a town on the southeastern side of Sicily called Augusta.
 My grandfather's family were all fishermen and so was he and the first time he came to this country was at the turn of the 20th century when he was 12 years old.
-Later on, after getting married and having a few kids, he brought my grandmother and the family over to live in Boston.
-Now my mom's father is from Russia and he was Jewish.
+Later, after getting married and having a few kids, he brought my grandmother and the family over to live in Boston.
+My mom's father was from Russia and he was Jewish.
 In fact, his father was a rabbi.
-They emigrated from Russia in about 1910 to get away from the attacks on Jews.
-And my mom's mom was French-Canadian (and English and Scottish and Irish, mostly French) and was born here.
+They emigrated from Russia in about 1910 to get away from the persecution of Jews.
+And my mom's mom was French-Canadian (and English and Scottish and Irish, but mostly French) and was born here.

 Skipping ahead a whole bunch, my parents were married in 1959.
-I have two brothers, two sisters, three half-sisters, ten nieces, eight nephews, two step-nephews, and a grand-niece (at present).
-My parents divorced when I was in high school, but they’re on good terms now.
+I have two brothers, two sisters, three half-sisters, ten nieces, eight nephews, two step-nephews, a grand-niece, and several more step grands (at present).
+My parents divorced when I was in high school, but they were on good terms by the time my dad passed away in 2022.
 My brothers and my sister Evy are all married.
-Francesca is presently on an amazing road trip around America.

 Oh and me?
 I was born on Halloween in the late 60s.
 Yes, I know, "Trick or treat."
 It's an old joke.
 We lived in Jamaica Plain, a neighborhood of Boston, until I was four and then we moved to the suburbs.
 Specifically, the town of Canton.
 I grew up there.
 It was okay, if a little quiet.
 Basically, when we were kids we had the choice to either hang out at the variety store or hang out at the mall.
 Wooh!
 I graduated Canton High School in the mid-80s with decent grades.